plus airfare to Brisbane and from Sydney.

 We can’t say it too many times, this is a really incredible group experience.
 Great dynamics on every trip starts with our secrets for group bonding.
 Our bag of tricks goes way beyond traditional ice breakers.
 Imagine people hunts, Rock, Paper, Scissors championships, Ninja tournaments, flash mobs and so much more.
 We work hard to get everyone moving beyond first impressions and creating an atmosphere of total acceptance.
 Our staff hiring and training emphasizes social safety and establishing an inclusive culture.
 Many of our travelers come as individuals and we have a geographically diverse enrollment with students joining us from across the U.S., Canada and internationally.
 This mix helps eliminate cliques at the outset and establish an open environment that benefits you.
 We take great care in assembling groups to create an unforgettable social experience.

 Your summer of a lifetime starts with us carefully crafting the perfect program.
 Our team is dedicated year round to creating exciting, meaningful experiences!
 You have a detailed itinerary, but not one that is so rigid that you lose chances for spontaneity!
 Our Trip Planning Department pays painstaking attention to detail, sweating the small stuff so that your summer experience is stress free.
 Our trips are designed with a very logical flow: action, adventure and excitement balanced with structured downtime and relaxation.
 There is a reason our itineraries are known to be “Perfectly Planned.
 Perfectly Paced.”
-Our full time team has over 350 summers combined working with teenagers and we understand what you’re looking for.
+Our year-round team has over 390 summers combined working with teenagers and we understand what you’re looking for.
 We describe our trips in as much detail as these web pages allow but to truly appreciate the flow of a particular program, please speak with us to review the trip of your choice.

 Planning teen trips is of course a science.
 But it is also an art.
 We know when to pick up the pace to get the adrenaline flowing.
 We also know when it’s time to chill on the beach or have a sleep in.
 As you review our Australia programs, know that we have worked year after year to make every minute of every day just right.